 You risk being scammed or linked to criminal activity.
 You can also hurt your credit score if one of your accounts ends up being closed.
 The legality, both for the buyer and the seller, is also questionable.
 We’ll take you through the risks and benefits of selling tradelines.

 What Are Tradelines?

 Tradelines are credit accounts or debts listed on your credit report.
 Each account is a separate tradeline.
 If you have five credit cards, you have five tradelines.
-Tradelines are also given for mortgages and other debts, but it is credit card tradelines that are bought and sold.
+Tradelines are also given for mortgages and other debts, but credit card tradelines are the ones that are bought and sold.

 Why Buy and Sell Tradelines?